 Hampshire’s two other large cities both have strong maritime connections – Southampton primarily with trade, Portsmouth with defence.
 Both had Roman ports, the walls of Portchester Castle stand foursquare to the tides of Portsmouth harbour to this day.
 The naval dockyard contains Nelson’s flagship ‘Victory’ and Henry VIII’s Tudor warship ‘The Mary Rose’.

-Hideaway’s other Hampshire cottages are located in or close to attractive country towns and villages.
-These are too numerous to single out but some of the most notable are Petersfield, an ancient market town in The South Downs Area of Outstanding Natural Beauty, Alresford, famous for its watercress festival and steam railway and Stockbridge in the beautiful Test Valley.
-There is also literary history to discover while staying in one of our holiday cottages in Hampshire.
+There are too many attractive towns and villages in Hampshire to single out but some of the most notable are Petersfield, an ancient market town in The South Downs Area of Outstanding Natural Beauty, Alresford, famous for its watercress festival and steam railway and Stockbridge in the beautiful Test Valley.
 There are a number of rewarding literary walks associated with famous local writers: Chawton and Steventon for Jane Austen, Selborne for Gilbert White and the Meon and Itchen valleys for Isaac Walton, the father of angling.

 Being on England’s south coast, Hampshire benefits from a milder climate compared to many other counties, warmed by the ocean but sheltered from the Atlantic by the South West peninsula.